On the continuity of optimal stopping surfaces for jump-diffusions: Introduction

 In recent years the literature on optimal stopping for multi-dimensional processes (often discontinuous) has experienced a steady growth.
 Motivations stem from ever more complex applications in mathematical finance (e.g., \cite{DT02,LT19,CDeAP21}), economics (e.g., \cite{DK20,DeAFF17}) and optimal detection/prediction (e.g., \cite{EPZ20,EW21}), among other fields.
 Particular interest has been devoted to the Markovian framework, where the theory of free boundary problems provides powerful tools for a detailed characterisation of optimal stopping rules.
 This elegant connection between probability and analysis is enabled by variational principles that reduce the stopping problem to the question of solving suitable partial differential equations (PDEs).
 It turns out that the optimal stopping boundary in the original stopping problem coincides with the free boundary of the domain for the PDE.
 So, both probabilistic and analytical methods have been widely employed for the study of such boundaries.

 Establishing the continuity of the optimal stopping boundary has been historically one of the key challenges in the field.
 On an abstract mathematical level this is of interest because the regularity of the stopping boundary has direct bearing on the regularity of the value function of the optimal stopping problem and, therefore, on the possibility to establish existence and uniqueness of solutions for the associated free boundary problem.
 On a more practical level, the continuity of the optimal boundary is generally required for efficient numerical computation of the boundary itself.
 Indeed, an optimal stopping boundary is very often computed as the unique solution of a non-linear integral equation of Fredholm or Volterra type.
 In that context, continuity is needed to establish {\em uniqueness} of the solution to the integral equation, using methods originally developed in \cite{P05am} and subsequently refined/adapted in various other papers (see \cite{PS} for numerous examples and further references).
-The use of such integral equations is nowadays a standard machinery, which originated with ideas contained in \cite{K56, MK65, VM76} and later flourished in the context of American option pricing \cite{J91,K90,M92}.
+The use of such integral equations is nowadays a standard machinery, which originated with ideas contained in \cite{K56, MK65, VM76} and later flourished in the context of American option pricing \cite{J91,K90,M92}. \jp{Recently, it was shown that integral equations can also be used in multi-dimensional diffusive optimal stopping problems \cite{CDeAP21,CCMS}, thus motivating our study of the optimal boundary's continuity in higher dimensions}.

 Our contribution to the field is twofold and our results are obtained under very mild conditions that only pertain local properties of the problem data.
 First, we establish continuity of optimal stopping boundaries that depend on time {\em and} on another state-variable.
 Existing results cover (almost exclusively) the case of boundaries depending on a single variable (either `time' or `space' as in \cite{DeA15,LM} or \cite{P19}) -- clearly, the continuity of a surface is a much subtler issue than the continuity of a curve.
 Second, our results hold for a broad class of optimal stopping problems, including the case of jump-diffusion models.
 Previous work focussed mainly on continuous processes with only few exceptions in the context of American option pricing; these include \cite{LM} which considers a L\'evy process, and \cite{BX09,YJB06} which consider jump-diffusion processes.
 Differently from our set-up, in those papers the optimal boundary is a function of time only.